Writers in Paris in the 1920s: Midnight in Paris (2011)

 The immense influence of Writers in Paris in the 1920s on subsequent literature Is effectively captured in award winning works.
 Woody Allen's 2011 film, Midnight in Paris, is inspired by literary works produced in Paris in the 1920s such as Hemingway's A Moveable Feast.
 It pays homage to the literary landscape in Paris in the 1920s and references writers of this period such as Gertrude Stein, F. Scott Fitzgerald, and Zelda Fitzgerald.

 Z: the beginning of everything (2015)

 The legacies of both F. Scott and Zelda Fitzgerald remain highly significant in contemporary society.
-The Television series, Z: The beginning of everything, that spanned from 2015-2017, is a fictional biography which follows the early life of both F. Scott Fitzgerald and Zelda Fitzgerald, and what would result in their turbulent love affair.
+The Television series, Z: The beginning of everything, that spanned from 2015 to 2017, is a fictional biography which follows the early life of both F. Scott Fitzgerald and Zelda Fitzgerald, and what would result in their turbulent love affair.
 It follows the life of writers in Paris in the 1920s, the close associates of the Fitzgeralds, and what it meant to experience the tensions of a War ridden society first-hand.